 With ship captains as protagonists, the Star Trek franchise has always been a great platform for showcasing the high stakes pressures and exhilarating triumphs of leadership.
 That also makes it a fun showcase for leaders to take away some valuable lessons and tips.

-With the new Star Trek: Discovery series setting sail on CBS All Access, there's a new set of leaders to learn from.
+With the new Star Trek: Picard series, which premieres on Jan.
+23, 2020, and Star Trek: Discovery on CBS All Access, there’s a new set of leaders to learn from.
 And for technologists and business leaders who are fans of the Star Trek captains of the past, here are four big leadership lessons that never get old.
+(Disclosure: TechRepublic is owned by ViacomCBS.)

 1. Evacuate the space station, but leave the baseball